Facebook Tracking Pixel

 • Acupuncture

-If additional sessions are deemed necessary during the initial consultation, we will provide you with the details, an estimated recovery time, and allow you to decide how to proceed.
+During the initial consultation, if it is determined that further sessions are required, we will discuss the details with you, provide an estimated timeframe for recovery, and allow you to decide how to proceed.

 Midlands Physio – Contact Us